Chinese

 As fleet size grows, manually inspecting each vehicle's battery becomes increasingly impractical.
 Two categories of cost can be reduced through remote monitoring.

+Manual inspection labor.
 The traditional approach to checking battery health requires opening interior panels, manually measuring each cell's voltage, recording data, and deciding whether maintenance is needed.
 One vehicle can take 30 to 60 minutes.
 Multiplied across a fleet, that's a significant labor expense.

 Recommendation: select a BMS with Bluetooth or CAN communication capability, allowing you to view each vehicle's battery health status remotely through a phone app or back-end system.
 No panels to remove, no technician on site, and you still have visibility across the entire fleet.

-Manual inspections typically happen monthly or quarterly.
-If a cell develops an abnormality between inspections, you may not discover it until the next scheduled check.
 Remote monitoring can push alerts daily or in real time, letting you act on early warning signs before a small issue becomes a major failure.

 For fleet operators, remote monitoring shifts the approach from "send someone to check on a schedule" to "respond when the system flags something."
 That significantly reduces routine labor costs while improving how quickly problems get caught.